hashgraph/hedera-sdk-go/README.md

 For instructions on how to contribute to this repo, please review the [Contributing Guide](CONTRIBUTING.md).

-## Running Tests
-If a change is made that requires a snapshot test to be updated you can update the snapshots using this command:

-`env UPDATE_SNAPSHOTS=true go test`

 ## License Information

 Licensed under Apache License,